 ● There’s no explanation about volume 6, but we can see Tetsu and Shizu in happiness and embracing with a bouquet of flowers in the middle.
 We can find out just by looking it.
 They live happily ever after … Sounds like your regular Sleeping Beauty, huh?
 But the story is far beyond it in my opinion.

-Overall, I would recommend this manga to shoujo manga fans and casual manga readers, or even who never got into shoujo manga.
+Overall, I will recommend this manga to shoujo manga fans and casual manga readers, or people who never got into shoujo manga.
 You can feel delighted, depressed, and empty at the same time because of emotional scenes there.
 The story can drag us in depth.
 You won't regret anything.
 I like how the mangaka involves side characters not only to connect stories, but as characters that are on par with the main characters.
 The conclusion of the story is also satisfying – a closed ending that doesn’t need a sequel.
 With a good storytelling, I hope the mangaka doesn’t stop to make a good manga for the reader.
-I’d like to follow the other works of the creator.
+I’d like to follow the other works of the mangaka.